Installation¶

 git clone https://github.com/ex-actor/ex-actor.git --depth 1 && cd ex-actor

-# Set a cache directory for CPM.cmake, It's useful when you fail the download due
+# Set a cache directory for CPM.cmake.
+This is useful when you fail the download due

-# to network issues, and want to retry again.
-Avoid re-downloading.
+# to network issues and want to retry again.
+Avoids re-downloading.

 export CPM_SOURCE_CACHE=$HOME/.cache/CPM